 In the academic year 2019/20, I will be poet-in-residence at the University of Loughborough, offering workshops, open-door advice sessions, and acting as co-judge for the Overton Poetry Prize.
 I am also the Lead Writer for the Spark Young Writers‘ Stratford-upon-Avon group, 2019/20.

-Outside of poetry, I am studying for an MA at the Shakespeare Institute, and working as a guide in Stratford-upon-Avon.
+Outside of poetry, I am studying for an MA at the Shakespeare Institute, and working as the Creative Programme Coordinator at the Shakespeare Birthplace Trust.